 When travelling to Spain, it is good to know that petrol and diesel in Spain Is considerably cheaper than in France.
 The difference can be around 30 cents per liter.
 In the Canary Islands fuel is even very cheap (no taxes), so if you rent a car, you don’t have to worry about the fuel bill.

-Until spring 2011 fuel prices in Switzerland were much lower than in the Netherlands, Italy and Germany, but since the massive appreciation of the Swiss franc (about 30%) this is no longer the case.
+Until spring 2011 fuel prices in Switzerland were much lower than in the Netherlands, Italy and Germany, but since the massive appreciation of the Swiss franc (about 30%) in 2015 this is no longer the case.
 Both petrol and diesel (which has always been relatively expensive in Switzerland) are now more expensive than in neighboring countries.
 Given the turmoil in the currency markets this can of course change quickly again.
 Along the Swiss highways fuel prices are usually substantially higher than elsewhere (around € 0.10 per liter).
 In Switzerland you can pay in euros at virtually all gas stations, although the exchange rate will not be the best.

 LPG In Switzerland, there are only a few stations where LPG is available, as shown in this LPG overview.
 Many gas stations are closed on Sundays.